Walker-JD/Walker-JD/README.md

 - 👀 I’m interested in games and finances!
 - 🌱 I’m currently learning C# and Python
 - 💞️ I’m looking to collaborate on games and game jams!
-- 📫 How to reach me.. message me here!
+- 📫 How to reach me...

 <!---
 Walker-JD/Walker-JD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.